salastro/math-expert/README.md

 interface that is easily integrable into other environments was the product of this decision.

+Although Python's default logging module is sufficient, it is utterly unappealing.
+An alternative was sought and `loguru` seemed like a good choice.
+Not much time were put into this choice since it is mostly for development purposes.
+A disadvantages, however, that the code still ships to end-users increasing the number of unnecessary dependences.

 ## Philosophy

 Although the infamous *[it just works](https://www.urbandictionary.com/define.php?term=IT%20JUST%20WORKS)*